RadarDAO-xyz/radar-loggedin/README.md

 This is an api for the [signals.radardao.xyz](https://www.alphatest.signals.radardao.xyz/) which may evolve into something more (catchall api for radar?)

+This also hosts any client-side scripts and some css that the signals page uses

 ## Development

 To start a dev instance, `npm run start:dev`